minibolt-guide/minibolt/guide/bonus/system/tor-bridge.md

 obfs4 makes Tor traffic look random, and also prevents censors from finding bridges by Internet scanning.
 One of the most important things to keep your relay secure is to install security updates timely and ideally automatically so we are to configure all.

-* Ensure you are logged in with user `"admin"` and install obfs4proxy
+* Ensure you are logged in with user `"admin"` and install obfs4 proxy

   ```sh
   $ sudo apt install obfs4proxy